brendanzab/language-garden/compile-fofl/README.md

 ## Compiler overview

+After parsing, the surface language is elaborated to a core language, using a similar approach to the [elaboration projects](../README.md#elaboration).
-We first hoist let bindings and conditionals to the top of expressions.
-The resulting program is then emitted to the WebAssembly Text Format:
+Following this, let bindings and conditionals are hoisted to the top of expressions.
+The resulting program is then emitted as WAT.

 ```text
       Surface.Program.t